LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 2 - Project setup.md

 <template>Home view</template>
 ```

-3. After we got rid of all the junk, we can run linter to keep all existing files to consistent format.
+3. After we got rid of all the junk, we can run a linter to keep all existing files in a consistent format.
 This step is not always necessary.
 Depending on your setup this command is run automatically by your IDE or editor on file each time you save it.

 ```shell
 npm run lint